What should we know about this key Scrum role for project success?

-Reviews and statistics show that Scrum Masters face great opportunities today.
-More and more businesses are turning to Agile to meet the competitive pressures they are facing today.
+Reviews and statistics show that Scrum Masters have great opportunities today.
+More and more businesses are turning to Agile to meet the tough competition they are facing today.

-Do not think that getting a great Scrum Master job is as easy as being certified and turning up.
-Anyway, it all depends on your efforts and skills.
+Do not think that getting a great Scrum Master job is as easy as getting a certificate and coming to the interview.
+Anyways, it all depends on your efforts, skills, and experience.

 So, what is this role exactly about?
 Is Scrum Master a good career?
-Is Scrum manager a stressful job?
-What does a Scrum Master do every day?
+Is it a stressful job?
+What will you do every day?
 Let’s cover these questions (and many others) starting with the basics.
 Here and now.